Example-Based Framework for Perceptually Guided Audio Texture Generation: Related Work

 \subsection{Synthetic Texture Generation}

-While real-world sounds could also be inverted to find latent representations in a trained GAN, they are much more difficult to control than parametric acoustic sound synthesizers ~\cite{SASPWEB2011,serra1990spectral,serra1990system,serra1997musical} or physics-based models~\cite{PASPWEB2010}.
+While real-world sounds could also be inverted to find latent representations in a trained StyleGAN, they are much more difficult to control than parametric acoustic sound synthesizers ~\cite{SASPWEB2011,serra1990spectral,serra1990system,serra1997musical} or physics-based models~\cite{PASPWEB2010}.
 For our inharmonic textures, we use a physically informed synthesis technique found in William Gaver's seminal work on auditory perception~\cite{gaver1993world,gaver1993we}.
-His approach is based on the idea that humans hear and describe sound events in terms of their sources and source attributes better than in terms of acoustic properties of the sounds themselves.
-The sound events in Gaver sounds are modeled on the physics of the objects interacting to produce the sound such as the hardness of the material under impact or the force of impact.
-Gaver~\cite{gaver1993world} refers to analysis-by-synthesis as a process of updating synthesis parameters to match a target sound, which we use to discover GAN latent vectors with synthetic audio queries.
+His approach is based on the idea that humans hear and describe sound events in terms of their sources and source attributes better than in terms of the acoustic properties of the sounds themselves.
+The sound events in Gaver sounds are modeled on the physics of the objects interacting to produce the sound, such as the hardness of the material under impact or the force of impact.
+Gaver~\cite{gaver1993world} refers to analysis-by-synthesis as a process of updating synthesis parameters to match a target sound, which we use to discover StyleGAN latent vectors with synthetic audio queries.

-Although algorithmically synthesized sounds can sound unnatural, we employ them only for querying and searching the latent space of a GAN.
-Multi-event synthetic textures can be quickly and easily generated using an analysis-by-synthesis approach that have attributes adequate for this exploration task.
+Although algorithmically synthesized sounds can sound unnatural, we employ them only for querying and searching the latent space of a StyleGAN.
+Multi-event synthetic textures can be quickly and easily generated using an analysis-by-synthesis approach with attributes adequate for this exploration task.